 Timothy Gallwey’s “Inner Game of Tennis” came out in 1974 and sparked a revolution in coaching and how athletes should approach improving their performance.
-There are several lessons that entrepreneurs can use in improving their personal performance and coaching others.
+Entrepreneurs can use several lessons to improve their personal performance and coach others.

 The Inner Game